RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/1-overview/1-overview.md

 ![A screenshot that demonstrates an example diagram from Workflow.
 The screenshot depicts a complex diagram that beings on the left, and moves to the right.
 The start and end points are circles.
 Between the circles are square tasks that are labelled, and a diamond-shaped logic gate.
 Arrows point between the components to demonstrate the flow of logic.
 Part of the diagram is coloured green, to show the path that the flowchart and logic has taken to conclude the process.](<Workflow Example Demo.png>)

-The **Workflow** application is one of the [Five Pillars of Rapid](</docs/Rapid/1-Getting Started/2-the-five-pillars/2-the-five-pillars.md>).
-With this application, you can create flowchart diagrams of your organisation's processes that can then be automated using code.
+The **Workflow** experience is one of the [Five Pillars of Rapid](</docs/Rapid/1-Getting Started/2-the-five-pillars/2-the-five-pillars.md>).
+With this experience, you can create flowchart diagrams of your organisation's processes that can then be automated using code.

 These diagrams are also called **Processes** once they begin running, and their code executes.
 For example, **Processes** can do the following: